thgrass/EnergyFaultDetector/docs/usage_examples.rst

 Energy Fault Detection
 ^^^^^^^^^^^^^^^
-The main interface for the `energy-fault-detector` package is the :py:obj:`FaultDetector <energy_fault_detector.fault_detector.FaultDetectorDetector>` class, which needs a configuration object :py:obj:`Config <energy_fault_detector.config.Config>`.
+The main interface for the `energy-fault-detector` package is the :py:obj:`FaultDetector <energy_fault_detector.fault_detector.FaultDetector>` class, which needs a configuration object :py:obj:`Config <energy_fault_detector.config.config.Config>`.

-To create a new :py:obj:`FaultDetector <energy_fault_detector.fault_detector.FaultDetectorDetector>` model, create a configuration, as described below in the :ref:`configuration` section, and run:
+To create a new :py:obj:`FaultDetector <energy_fault_detector.fault_detector.FaultDetector>` model, create a configuration, as described below in the :ref:`configuration` section, and run:

 .. code-block:: python

-    from energy_fault_detector.fault_detector import FaultDetector
-    from energy_fault_detector.config import Config
+    from energy_fault_detector import FaultDetector, Config

-    config = Config('configs/base_config.yaml')
+    config = Config('configs/basic_configuration.yaml')
     fault_detector = FaultDetector(config=config, model_directory='model_directory')

-To train new models, you need to provide the input data and call the ``fit`` method:
+To train new models, you need to provide the input data and call the :py:obj:`FaultDetector.fit <energy_fault_detector.fault_detector.FaultDetector.fit>` method:

 .. code-block:: python

     # get data from database / csv / API ...
     sensor_data = ...  # a pandas DataFrame with timestamp as index and numerical sensor values as columns normal_index = ...  # a pandas Series with timestamp as index and booleans indicating normal behaviour
-    # NOTE: The normal_index is optional, it is used to select training data for the autoencoder.
+    # NOTE: The normal_index is optional; it is used to select training data for the autoencoder.
     # If not provided, we assume all data represents normal behaviour.
-The other data points are used to set a
-    # threshold for the fault detection.
+    # If you do not have any labels, you cannot use th F-beta-score- and FDR-based thresholds.

-    # If you do not use the models for time series, the index can also be a standard RangeIndex, as long as the
+    # If you do not use the models for time series, the index can also be a standard RangeIndex,
-    # sensor_data dataframe and the normal_index series have the same index.
+    # as long as the sensor_data DataFrame and the normal_index Series share the same index.

     model_data = fault_detector.fit(sensor_data=sensor_data, normal_index=normal_index, save_models=True)

     # to save model manually:
     # fault_detector.save_models('model_name')  # model_name is optional

 The trained models are saved locally in the provided ``model_directory``.
-The ``fit`` method returns a :py:obj:`ModelMetadata <energy_fault_detector.core.fault_detection_result.ModelMetadata>` object with the model metadata such as the model date and the model path.
+The :py:obj:`FaultDetector.fit <energy_fault_detector.fault_detector.FaultDetector.fit>` method returns a
+:py:obj:`ModelMetadata <energy_fault_detector.core.fault_detection_result.ModelMetadata>` object with
+the model metadata such as the model date and the model path.

-To predict using the trained model, use the ``predict`` method:
+To predict using the trained model, use the :py:obj:`FaultDetector.predict <energy_fault_detector.fault_detector.FaultDetector.predict>` method:

 .. code-block:: python

     results = fault_detector.predict(sensor_data=test_sensor_data)

-The result is a :py:obj:`FaultDetectionResult <energy_fault_detector.core.fault_detection_result.FaultDetectionResult>` object with with the following information:
+The result is a :py:obj:`FaultDetectionResult <energy_fault_detector.core.fault_detection_result.FaultDetectionResult>` object with the following information:

-* predicted_anomalies: DataFrame with a column 'anomaly' (bool).
+* predicted_anomalies: pandas Series with the predicted anomalies (bool).
-* reconstruction: DataFrame with reconstruction of the sensor data with timestamp as index.
+* reconstruction: pandas DataFrame with reconstruction of the sensor data with timestamp as index.
-* deviations: DataFrame with reconstruction errors.
+* deviations: pandas DataFrame with reconstruction errors.
-* anomaly_score: DataFrame with anomaly scores for each timestamp.
+* anomaly_score: pandas Series with anomaly scores for each timestamp.
-* bias_data: DataFrame with ARCANA results with timestamp as index.
+* bias_data: pandas DataFrame with ARCANA results with timestamp as index.
 None if ARCANA was not run.
-* arcana_losses: DataFrame containing recorded values for all losses in ARCANA.
+* arcana_losses: pandas DataFrame containing recorded values for all losses in ARCANA.
 None if ARCANA was not run.
-* tracked_bias: List of DataFrames.
+* tracked_bias: List of pandas DataFrames.
 None if ARCANA was not run.

-You can also create a :py:obj:`FaultDetector <energy_fault_detector.fault_detector.FaultDetector>` object and load trained models using the ``load_models`` method.
-In this case, you do not need to provide a ``model_path`` in the ``predict`` method.
+You can also create a :py:obj:`FaultDetector <energy_fault_detector.fault_detector.FaultDetector>` object and load trained models using the :py:obj:`FaultDetector.load_models <energy_fault_detector.core.fault_detection_model.FaultDetectionModel.load_models>` method.
+In this case, you do not need to provide a ``model_path`` in the :py:obj:`predict <energy_fault_detector.fault_detector.FaultDetector.predict>` method.

 .. code-block:: python